Changes to import requirements to protect against Xylella

 Xylella is not present in Australia but is of major concern to Australia’s plant industries.
 If it gets into Australia it will be practically impossible to eradicate.

-This bacterial disease originated in the Americas and has spread to Europe with recent detections in France and Italy.
+This bacterial disease originated in the Americas and has spread to Europe with recent detections in Spain, Portugal and Israel.
 In the Americas it is causing hundreds of millions of dollars in damage.
 Costs to California’s grapevines alone amount to $100 million per year.

 Australia's import requirements